-- Add half the mozzarella (reserve the rest for the top) and the other cheeses to the sauce.
+- Add half the mozzarella (reserving the rest for the top), and all the other cheeses to the sauce.
 Stir to incorporate.

-If you use prepared marinara sauce instead of tomatoes, you may need to adjust the salt as most sauces already include the salt.
+- If you use prepared marinara sauce instead of tomatoes, you may need to adjust the salt as most jarred sauces already include salt.

 Laura is a home cook, with 25 years experience behind the stove, who spends an extraordinary amount of time in the kitchen cooking.
 She loves making new recipes and finding wonderful new things to eat, both at home or abroad.
 She spends a lot of time researching, crafting, and perfecting her recipes and currently has a cookbook in development.